timvink/mkdocs-print-site-plugin/docs/options.md

 # Options

-You can customize the plugin by setting options in `mkdocs.yml`.
-This site uses the following settings:
+You can customize `mkdocs-print-site-plugin` in your `mkdocs.yml` with the following settings:

 ```yaml
 plugins: